theophanemayaud/google-takeout-fix-json-metadata-files/README.md

 # google-takeout-fix-json-metadata-files
 When you use google takeout to download your Google Photos library, the .json files can get messy.
 This python script performs a first scan through the downloaded files, and fixes as many as possible.

+## Small sub script to merge all archives into one

+> takeout-merge-folders.py

+Use this freely, you have to extract all your google takeout archives in the same folder, and within each extracted folder you should have a `Google Photos` subfolder.
+This script will merget all these sub `Google Photos` folder into one `Google Photos Takeout Merged` folder in the destination of your choice.
+You can run it with :

+- first argument: source directory where all archives were extracted.
+It should contain folders multiple folders with inside a Google Photos folder

+- second argument: destination directory, where a `Google Photos Takeout Merged` folder will be put, and all original files moved to it if no error.

 ## Some example problems that are adressed by the script :

 ### Wrongly named numbered files ex :